recipes

 Savory Chia Seed Recipes for Breakfast

-Tired of sweet chia puddings?
-These savory chia seed recipes for breakfast offer a hearty, salt-forward alternative that actually keeps you full until lunch.
+Tired of sweet chia pudding?
+These savory chia seed recipes for breakfast give you a salty, prep-ahead option that feels like an actual meal.

 David Miller April 28, 2026